hegenator/ots/README.md

 pip3 install --user --upgrade git+https://github.com/hegenator/ots@v0.3
 ```

 ### Install from local repository
-This is currently the recommended way of installation, since as of writing this, the `master`
-branch is still empty, and the repository is probably evolving quite often.

 Clone the repository locally, and install from that local repository
 ```
 git clone https://github.com/hegenator/ots.git